 Effective 2011, Indiana law requires that all school corporations in the state submit a list of newly available vacant district facilities to the IDOE every August.
 Charter holders may either lease or purchase an available facility for $1.
 Please contact the IDOE Charter School Specialist for more information about the process regarding vacant district facilities: http://www.doe.in.gov/student-services/charter-schools

 What Other Facilities Assistance is Available?

-The IDOE Charter School Specialist administers a federal charter school facilities grant paid on a per-pupil basis.
+The IDOE Charter School Specialist administers a federal charter school facilities.
 Please contact the IDOE Charter School Specialist for more information.

 In addition, the IDOE launched a new revolving loan fund for Indiana charter schools.
 All charter schools, including start-up charter schools, are eligible to apply.
 The IDOE has contracted with a non-profit community development financial institution, IFF, to manage this revolving loan fund.
 For more information, please contact: Tanya Vartivarian, Director of School Services for IFF, at (312) 596-5121 or email@example.com.

 In 2015, the Indiana General Assembly added the Charter and Innovation Network School Advance Program (IC 20-49-9) as a loan program administered by the State Board of Education to make advances to charter schools, excluding virtual charter schools and adult high schools, equal to not more than $50 million total over the biennium.
 Advances may be made at 1% interest with a 10 year maximum term and no more than a $5m total advance outstanding to any one school.
 The funds must be used for educational purposes, including to construct or purchase a school facility (the latter requires an adequate security interests as determined by IDOA.